Botanical Name: Zamia furfuracea

 Repot in spring when the plant becomes root-bound.
-Use a heavy container to prevent toppling, because plants can get top-heavy.
+Use a heavy container to prevent toppling, because mature plants can get top-heavy.
 Older plants can be top-dressed instead by replacing the top 2-3 in (5-7.5 cm) of soil with fresh soil.

 Origin: Eastern Mexico

 Height: Grows slowly, but can reach up to 6 ft (1.8 m) indoors

 Light: Bright light to full sun.
 Turn the plant regularly in front of the window so that it will grow evenly.
 Otherwise, the stems will grow toward the sunlight, creating a lop-sided plant.

 Water: Water thoroughly then allow top 2 in (5 cm) to dry out before watering again.
 Put it in a pot with drainage holes to prevent soggy soil.
 Cardboard palm grows the most spring through fall, so cut back on water in the winter months.
 Avoid getting water on the base of the plant or the foliage, which can cause this semi-succulent to rot.
 Water the potting mix only.

 Humidity: Average room (around 40% relative humidity) or drier

 Temperature: Average room temperature 65-75°F/18-24°C year-round.
 It's cold-hardy down to 25°F/-1°C, but prefers to be warm.